Calculate Normal Modes

 Visualize and Analyze Normal Modes

-Click on the blue navigation side bar Analyze tab.
-Make sure that the Active Dataset is set to the normal mode analysis dataset.
-On the scatter plot on the Analyze page, use the Mode Number for the x-axis and use the Mode Collectivity for the y-axis.
-Click on the Layouts button in the top-right corner and select the Analyze with 3D option.
+Using the navigation bar, go to the Analyze page.
+In the Active Data Bar, make sure that the normal mode analysis dataset is selected in the ‘Active Datasets’ drop-down.
+On the scatter plot, use Mode Number for the x-axis and use Mode Collectivity for the y-axis.
+Click on the ‘Layouts’ drop-down in the top-right corner of the Active Data Bar and select the Analyze with 3D option.
 This shows a visual representation of the mode vectors as orange arrows on a representative structure of the protein taken from the solvated and relaxed protein structure supplied for the normal mode analysis.

 Select Normal Modes for Weighted Ensemble MD Simulation

 The tip effect can also be avoided by selecting a subset of residues on the protein that exclude loops and/or portions of the protein that you know will dominate the normal modes.
-In the floe, this can be done by specifying the range(s) of residues that are considered as part of the system, excluding the tail region, using the System Parameters - System Selection String parameter.
+In the floe, this can be done by specifying the range(s) of residues that are considered part of the system, excluding the tail region, using the System Selection String parameter.
 The general syntax follows

 [chain_id]:[from_res_num]~[to_res_num]